AutoCheckout-CMU/AutoCheckout/README.md

 ### The docker compose never returns!
 You can send a SIGTERM to the program while it's in the foreground with ctrl-C or you can run the `docker-compose` command with the option `--abort-on-container-exit`

+### Sensor Data Questions
+####  What is the sample rate?
+The sensordata is sampled at 60Hz.
+Each message contains a batch of 12 samples.

+####  What is the noise level?
+The noise level varies highly from testcase to testcase and from shelf to shelf due to environmental factors such as nearby vibrations and electrical noise.

+#### What is the max weight?
+The sensors are rated for 20kg per plate.

+#### Do I need to account for sensor nonlinearity?
+No. The nonlinearity error is orders of magnitude below the baseline noise from the environment.

+#### Are the absolute weight values reliable?
+No. The absolute weight measured by the sensors is not zeroed and may drift over long periods of time (hours or days).
+Relatively changes, however, are reliable.